vmware-tanzu/velero/site/content/docs/main/contributions/minio.md

 ## Prerequisites

-* Access to a Kubernetes cluster, version 1.7 or later.  **Note:** restic support requires Kubernetes version 1.10 or later, or an earlier version with the mount propagation feature enabled.
-Restic support is not required for this example, but may be of interest later.
-See [Restic Integration][17].
+* Access to a Kubernetes cluster, version 1.7 or later.  **Note:** File System Backup support requires Kubernetes version 1.10 or later, or an earlier version with the mount propagation feature enabled.
+File System Backup support is not required for this example, but may be of interest later.
+See [File System Backup][17].
 * A DNS server on the cluster
 * `kubectl` installed
 * Sufficient disk space to store backups in Minio.
 You will need sufficient disk space available to handle any